JosephTheExperiment/gyst/gyst-docs/Project tasks.md

 # Work on
 1. Add [[Command help example]]
 2. Convert [[Common options]] to individual commands.
+3. Replace cmake with bazel.
-3. Add printing device.
+4. Add printing device.
 	1. Create the templates needed for help.
 	2. Create the functions needed for the low level templates.
 	3. Create macros for the high and middle level templates.
-4. Check on cmake files.
-	1. Change the c and c++ standard.
-	2. Change and check on the needed cache variables.
 5. Implement the cli.
 6. Github repo.
 7. Testing projects.